-So, here are my recommendations for those readers who've been wondering about winter camping, along with some motivational tips for old hands trying to polish their Inuit/Yupik cred.
-I’m breaking this into six dispatches to offer more detail and give y’all the tools to actually do this, rather than just offering the usual internet fluff-up.
+Here are my recommendations for those readers who've been wondering about winter camping, along with some motivational tips for old hands trying to polish their cred.
 First off…

 Planning and shakedown:

 Make this fun: Choose your trip wisely.
 Spend some time thinking about where you’d like to go.
 Use this time for motivation, fantasy, and good planning.
 You won’t have to get all punch-it-into-the-hinterlands misanthropic, because five-star spots that are a zoo in summer are deserted in winter.
 Pick a beautiful, sheltered destination that doesn’t involve steep avalanche-prone hillsides, or ice-choked stream crossings, and isn’t far from retreat.

 Assemble lots of warm gear: You need more, and thicker, clothes for living 24/7 outdoors than you require for a stormy day on the ski lifts or a day at the ice-climbing park.
 You’ll want the usual sporting layers during the day, but during breaks and at camp, you’ll want the full moon suit.
 Trust me; Gore-tex and fleece do not cut it for hanging around in single digits.
 Emphasize insulated clothing like hooded down or synthetic parkas, and puff pants.
 Borrow or rent the gear if price or uncertainty prevent you from pulling the trigger on your Visa card.
 Inexpensive snowmobile suits work well over your normal layers, but they’re heavy, and you’ll want a model with a hood that zips on over your boots.